jankx/template/README.md

-# template
+Jankx Template
+=

-Jankx template manager usable to load template with support override, caching
+Jankx Template is used to load the template support override, caching.